 In order to make compost on a small farm scale we need large amounts of organic matter.
-We import horse manure from a friends stables, wood chip and sawdust, straw, and olive leaves from the local olive press.
-These are waste products at other establishments, which we turn in to resources at our farm.
+We import horse manure from a friends stables, wood chip and sawdust, straw, animal manure and olive leaves from the local olive press.
+Many of these are waste products at other establishments, which we turn in to resources at our farm.

 Our camping loo has a single bucket with no separation of liquid and solid.
 Fine sawdust is added as a carbon material.
 We collect our sawdust from a local sawmill.
 Sometimes we will leave the contents in its own pile to compost for a a few months before adding to fruit trees and sometimes we will put the contents directly into the worm composter as a base for the worms.

 We heat our food with a gas hob.
 In the future we hope to produce our own biogas.
 We also have an earthen oven which is used on occasion.

 We collect our drinking water every week or two from a local spring.
 We will soon be building a large rainwater tank to collect water from the roof of our house for drinking and possibly home use.
 Our first aim is to stop taking well water for home use and a future goal is to stop taking it for irrigation too.
 Irrigation however will be a challenge as we need hundreds of thousands of litres a year if we are to irrigate a commercial market garden.

 The water for our showers is from our well.
 We currently treat it with chlorine as the water contains E-coli.
 As mentioned above we may be able to use rainwater collected from various roofs to use for drinking water as well as general home water.

 Grey Water Treatment

 All our electricity is supplied by a 1200W 24v solar system.
 For moving water we have a 150W solar pump.